© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Offa's Dyke: Pentre Section is a scheduled monument protected by Cadw under reference MG153.
 View the official record →

-Offa's Dyke: Pentre Section is a linear earthwork of Early Medieval date, forming part of the larger defensive or territorial boundary constructed under King Offa of Mercia in the late eighth century AD.
+Offa's Dyke: Pentre Section is a linear earthwork forming part of the extensive defensive and territorial boundary constructed in the late eighth century under the direction of King Offa of Mercia.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG153.

 Offa's Dyke: Pentre Section dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Offa's Dyke: Pentre Section is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG153.